How To Use Docking Station With Laptop Closed? 5 Effortless Steps (With Pictures)

 Under these two headings (On Battery and Plugged In) are drop-down option boxes; the default selection for all three power modes is “sleep.”

-To keep the laptop active while docked, you must change the setting on the “When I close the lid” option.
+You must change the “When I close the lid” setting to keep the laptop active while docked.
 Drop the selection menu down by clicking in the box under “Plugged in.”
 Change the option to “Do nothing” and save changes.
-The laptop will now still stay active when you shut the lid, allowing you to use it as the CPU in a docking station.
+The laptop will stay active when you shut the lid, allowing you to use it as the CPU in a docking station.

 Plus, your external keyboard will be on; once the laptop is closed, it will not get disconnected from your monitor.